Cytnx-dev/Cytnx/docs/source/Guide.rst

 User Guide
 =================================
-To use the library, simply include/import cytnx:
+To use the library, simply include/import cytnx.
+For convenient, sometimes a shorthand alias can be used.

 In Python, using import

 .. code-block:: python

     import cytnx
+    # import cytnx as cy //shorthand alias

-In C++, using include
+In C++, using include header

 .. code-block:: c++

-    #include "cytnx.hpp"
+    #include "cytnx.hpp";
+    //namespace cy=cytnx; //shorthand alias

 .. toctree::